Common Career Mistakes and How to Avoid Them

 Key Takeaways

-- Reduce stress by practicing Time Management techniques and learning to delegate unpopular tasks.
+- Reduce stress by learning techniques for managing time and learning how to delegate work that is not your favorite.

 Not Establishing Goals